Bapulal Nayak: Biography

 Nand-Batrisi (1906) was a first play written by him which was well received.
 He also wrote Chandrabhaga (1909), a farce entitled Navalsha Hirji (1909), Anandlahari (1919) and Saubhagya-no Sinh (1925).
 When Mulani's three plays failed consequently, he chose to stage nationalistic plays written by Nrisinh Vibhakar.
 These plays experimented with story and theme but enactment stayed unchanged.
 During this period, Mahatma Gandhi had arrived in India from South Africa and the Indian independence movement was gathering steam.
 He acquired Mumbai Gujarati Natak Mandali in April 1922.

 Bapulal Nayak started directing his plays and started adapting literature into plays.
 He chose Ramanbhai Neelkanth's play Raino Parvat written in 1911 and staged it in 1926.
 The songs of the play were written by Rasiklal Parikh and four shows of it were staged.
 Later he staged four plays written by Champshi Udeshi, four plays written by Gajendrashankar Pandya as well as many Parsi theatre styled plays.
 Gajendrashankar Pandya's play College Kanya was staged by Bapulal and it created controversy due to some of its dialogue about females; Narsinhrao Divetia, Chandravadan Mehta and Hansa Jivraj Mehta led the public protests against the play.

 With the advent of the cinema, the theatre started to lose its audience.
 Bapulal was forced to sell his company in 1938 due to it suffering heavy losses.
 In 1944, he tried to revive his company with the help of a financier.
 He retired after staging his last play Ladakvayo, written by Prafulla Desai, in 1946.
 He had acted in more than a hundred plays, directed forty seven plays and written six plays during his career.
 He also wrote some poems.
 He died on 4 December 1947 in Undhai near Mehsana, Baroda State.

 Reception

-P. K. Nayyar, a columnist of Sanjvartaman daily of Bombay, called him the "one of the best actors in the world" in 1917.
+P. K. Nayyar, a columnist of Sanjvartaman daily of Bombay, called him "one of the best actors in the world" in 1917.
 Rasiklal Parikh, Chandravadan Mehta and Pragji Dosa have praised the excellence of his directing.